The Great American Play Series

 He has had a long collaboration with John Ford Noonan as well, directing a staged reading of his trio of one acts entitled ‘Messages’ with Paul Gleason and Jackie Bartone.
 Later he presented a staged reading of Noonan’s ‘Spanish Confusion’ with Joseph Ragno and Phil Peters for Elia Kazan, as the moderator of the Playwright Directing Unit at The Actor’s Studio.

-As an actor, he has performed in many Off Off Bway productions : He first performed in Jean Claude Van Itallie’s historic and enormously powerful play ‘The Serpent’ in Buffalo, New York whose investigation of the roots of violence from the Bible to the JFK assassination lingered in the public mind for decades there.
+As an actor, he has performed in many Off Off Bway productions : He first performed in Jean Claude Van Itallie’s historic and enormously powerful play ‘The Serpent’ in Buffalo, New York whose investigation of the roots of violence from the Bible to the JFK assassination lingered in the public mind for years there.
 His performance in that as Abel, the innocent brother and also as Lee Harvey Oswald, led him to be invited to join The NOW Theater Repertory Company under the direction of Gerald Miller and with which he performed at La Mama in New York City in the controversial production of ‘Sabbat- Mass of Darkness’.

 As a member of The Spectrum Theater Company he appeared at The Van Dam Theater in Anna Marie Barlowe’s civil war epic ‘Glory Halleluhah’ as Preacher, a soldier who believed passionately in the rebel cause, and in ‘The Trial of the Catonsville Nine’ by Daniel Berrigan, as one of the major witnesses giving testimony to the brutalities committed by the dictators of Latin America.